ajsteinmetz/ajsteinmetz.github.io/_posts/2024-10-17-kinetic-energy-coefficient.md

 P^{\mu}P_{\mu} = \eta_{\mu\nu}p^{\mu}p^{\nu} = m^{2}c^{2} = E^{2}/c^{2} - p^{2}.
 $$

 We see the above equation is our energy-momentum relation from earlier.
-When the object is at rest ($$p = 0$$), the equation simplifies to
+When the object is at rest $$(p = 0)$$, the equation simplifies to

 $$
 E = mc^2,